 Every year, one million Reception and Year 6 children are weighed and measured as part of the National Child Measurement Programme (NCMP).
 This helps the government to plan and provide better health and leisure services for children living in your area.
 The NCMP also provides feedback on how your child is developing and a chance to think about any changes you can make to keep them as healthy as possible.
 This is completed by the school nursing service and you will receive information about this via the school if your child is taking part.

 For young people, School Nurses are a source of advice and support for a range of health issues by offering a drop in service in schools.
 School nurses work in partnership with other health professionals to achieve positive outcomes for children, young people and their families.

 Young people living in Southend can access ChatHealth, which is a secure and confidential text messaging service for young people aged between 11 to 19 years.
 It allows young people living in Southend to easily and anonymously get in touch with a School Nurse for advice and support.
 11 to19 year olds can text 07520 649895 for advice regarding mental health, sexual health, bullying, drugs, alcohol, self-harm, relationships and smoking.

-A referral can be made via a School Nurse referral form which is available in schools or through the Early Help Family Support Assessment (EHFSA).
+A referral can be made via a School Nurse referral form which is available in schools.
 School nursing will also accept telephone referrals.
 Referrals can be made by other professionals and parents.
 All secondary schools have been offered a drop in service where young people can easily and directly access their school nurse.
 The team can be contacted on 01702 534843.
 School Nurses can also visit families at home if indicated.

 Please note: school nurses no longer offer immunisations for school-age children; there is now a separate team providing this service and they are based at Valkyrie Road Primary Care Centre.
 Please contact the Immunisation Team on 01702 220181.